Gabaldonlab/meTAline/README.md

 - rule **all**: Outputs the [Kraken2](https://github.com/DerrickWood/kraken2) taxonomic assignation in [Krona](https://github.com/marbl/Krona) format, as well as extracting the desired reads.
 - rule **krona_and_reads**: This rule is used if you already have the kraken2 taxonomic assignation and you want to generate the krona images and extract reads
-- rule **taxonomy_assignation:**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignation¡ without running the initial steps of the pipeline
+- rule **taxonomy_assignation:**: This rule is used if you already have the concatenated/unmapped reads and you want to perform the taxonomic assignment without running the initial steps of the pipeline
 - rule **biom_format**: This rule is used if you already have the Kraken2 and bracken assignment and you want to pass from their reports to biom format for further analysis
 - rule **R_Analysis**: This rule is used to make a basic R analysis and plotting alpha diversity.